testillano/h2agent/tools/play-h2agent/examples/ServerFlowScopedVar/readme.txt

   3. POST /cart {"price":7}  -> inState=has-items, accumulates var.total=42, outState=has-items
      Response: {"step":"added","running":42}

-Without scoped variables, this would require globalVar with seq-based naming and manual eraser cleanup.
+Without scoped variables, this would require vault with seq-based naming and manual eraser cleanup.
 With scoped var, no cleanup is needed — variables are automatically destroyed when the chain ends (e.g., purge).